 Terms and Conditions

 Please read all of this page.
-We do not accept complaints saying, “I didn’t know…” when it is something in the information is below!
+It is unfortunate when we receive complaints to say “I didn’t know” when the information is below.
 We are checking with you twice on the checkout that you read these.
 They are very important.
-DO NOT TICK THE BOX UNTIL YOU HAVE READ AND UNDERSTOOD THIS PAGE!
+DO NOT TICK THE BOX UNTIL YOU HAVE READ AND UNDERSTOOD THIS PAGE.
 If you have an impairment, difficulty reading, or any disability that affects your judgement or understanding then please ask for help from a friend or contact us for help.
 We understand that grief can be a confusing time but please understand that most of our clients are grieving.
 If you are grieving so much that you are unable to read these, then we respectfully ask you not to order at this time.
 If you do not understand and fully accept these T’s and C’s then it is not the right time to order.

 Keep a copy of these for your records (click print, then save as PDF).
 When I make changes I keep back copies.

-Current lead time estimate: twelve to sixteen weeks for new orders (see section 8 below for maximum and terms), please keep an eye on our FAQ’s
+Current lead time estimate: sixteen weeks for new orders (see section 8 below for maximum and terms), please keep an eye on our FAQ’s